PhilipSamoei/foodchapchap/README.md

    Clone this repository to your local machine.

+    Run Bundle Install in the App Directory launch the Rails Server - rails s
-    Install the required dependencies using npm install.
+    Install the required dependencies in the client directory using npm install.
     Launch the web app using npm start in client directory.

    Contributing